wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ```

-and enable the ports colocated services run on:
+and enable the ports for colocated services running on these nodes:

 ```
 sudo bash -c '